-4.1 Payload Selection and Potential Applications
+A. Payload Selection and Applications

 We now wish to investigate possible payloads that could be used on the pole-sitter spacecraft.
 As noted in the introduction, the pole-sitter spacecraft could serve as a platform for Earth observation and science, and a data relay for telecommunications.
 Concerning the former, taking into account the considerable distance of the spacecraft from the Earth, high-resolution imaging is limited to the near-visible part of the spectrum (from infrared to ultra-violet).
-Figure 10a shows the maximum resolution achievable (limited by diffraction [1], and not taking into account pointing stability of the camera) on the ground from a range of distances, from 30,000 km (about the distance of the geostationary orbit or apogee of typical Molniya orbits) to 3 million km (about the farthest point of the pole-sitter).
-Clearly, the resolution that can be provided by these two groups of platforms is very different.
-Spatial resolution in the visible wavelength in the range 10-40 km should be available for the pole-sitter, which enables real-time, continuous views of dynamic phenomena and large-scale polar weather systems [19].
+Spatial resolution in the visible wavelength in the range 10-40 km should be available for the pole-sitter [1], which enables real-time, continuous views of dynamic phenomena and large-scale polar weather systems [19].
 The creation of atmospheric motion vectors (AMV) would also make use of the stationary location of the platform, avoiding gap problems related to geolocation and intercalibration that composite images introduce [5].
 Glaciology and ice-pack monitoring would also benefit from continuous, but low resolution polar observation [5].
 Ultraviolet imagery of the polar night regions at 100 km resolution or better would enable real-time monitoring of rapidly-changing hot spots in the aurora that can affect high frequency communications and radar [19].
 As the resolution degrades with increasing wavelength, it is unlikely that sensing in the microwave band could provide some useful information.
 However, radio science can detect the total flux of radiation reflected and emitted by the Earth at the poles.

-Candidate instruments for continuous polar observations are found in the literature for deep space missions.
+Candidate instruments are found in the literature of deep space missions.
 In fact, optics for deep space mission typically have long focal lengths and narrow filed of views (FOVs), and they are therefore ideal for the pole-sitter.
-Table 5 collects a number of instruments that were designed for three past missions.
-In particular, the NASA mission Galileo, launched in 1989 towards Jupiter and its satellites, was designed to perform observations of Jupiter's atmosphere composition, weather phenomena and auroras.
-Despite that the instruments used on this spacecraft are now outdated, they provide an indication of the data, mass and resolution of the instruments suitable for pole-sitter distances (Figure 11).
+For example, the NASA mission Galileo, launched in 1989 towards Jupiter and its satellites, was designed to perform observations of Jupiter's atmosphere composition, weather phenomena and auroras.
+The Solid State Imaging (SSI) instrument (29.7 kg of mass) had an 800x800 pixel sensor in the near-visible.
+This instrument would provide a resolution of about 27 km at nadir for the pole-sitter.
+The Near-Infrared Mapping Spectrometer (NIMS), instead, could provide 137-km resolution with about 18 kg of mass.
+Both these instruments had apertures of less than 30 cm.